-Answer :-- He don't say he was Melchisedeck or Abraham; he said he was with them.
+Answer :- He don't say he was Melchisedeck or Abraham; he said he was with them.

-RESPONSE:-That don't answer the question.
+RESPONSE :- That don't answer the question.

-Question :- Was there such a man as Jesus?
+Question :-- Was there such a man as Jesus?

-Answer:2-The man Jesus was an expression of human life in a perfect degree.
+Answer :- The man Jesus was an expression of human life in a perfect degree.
 The Christ, spirit, presented a higher standard of truth to the world.

-Question :-- The body of Jesus must have been buried, and that was all of him.
+Question :- The bally of Jesus must have been buried, and they was all of him.
 Answer :- The spirit part abides still.

 AN IRRITATED AUDITOR :-- When one or two individuals take up the whole time in questioning, it is wrong.

-Answer :-- That is for the president to decide.
+Annoer :- That is for the president to decide.

-PRES'T:-The controlling spirit should attend to that.
-I saw no irritation produced, hence let the questioning proceed.
+Enes'T :- The controlling spirit should ing of a divine nature.
+You may go far attend to that.
+I saw no irritation produc-and wide; you may traverse the entire ex-

-Question :- Do all human beings have spirit bands around them, or are such bands only found with mediumistic persons?
-Answer :-- All human beings have ministering spirits.
-These usually maintain their relation through the whole life of the medi-Their intermediate guardians are um. sometimes substituted, and frequently a person is accompanied by a band of spirits for an especial purpose, but this is not permanent.
+Their intermediate guardians are um. sometimes substituted, and frequently a person is accompanied by a band of spirits for an especial purpose, but this is not permanem.
 Persons are usually surrounded by influences most like themselves.
-Those who are mediumistic have a special work. to do; are surrounded by a band of spirits for that work which does not in any way interrupt the regular guardianship of other spirits.
+Those who are mediumistic have a special work to do; are surrounded by a band of spirits for that work which does not in any way interrupt the regular guardianship of other spirits.
 Sometimes two or more bands combine for a certain purpose; so if there be a number of mediums their representative bands unite for some spiritual work.
 They may combine for materialization, inspiration, etc., the object being to carry forward a certain duty.
 All bands so organized for controlling mediums, are subject also to higher councils, to larger bands who study the principle and philosophy of spiritual manifestations, and give instructions to them accordingly.
-So when you see mediums controlled by a familiar spirit, one ignorant of the laws of mediumship, this is simply the most external of all spirit controls; the one who can the easiest manipulate the external substance.
+So when you see mediums controlled by a familiar spirit cone ignorant of the laws of mediumship, this is simply the most external of all spirit controls; the one who can the easiest manipulate the external substance.
 Behind is the band that controls, and behind them is a School of Philosophy.
 All spirits are more or less swayed, as you will be, by the companionship or society in which they find themselves.
-The band of spirits may move the guardian spirit to do an especial work; the guardian may not be aware of it more than the person moved on earth.
-The band taking possession of a medium, develop to the highest use.
+The band of spirits may move the guardian spirit to do an especial work; the guardian may not be aware of it more than the person moved on earth, The band taking possession of a medium, develop to the highest use.
 Mediums are often developed by relatives and friends who finding themselves unable to comprehend the situation, ask the higher spirits to take charge of their medium.
-The medium often exhibits idiosyneracies which the controlling spirit does not understand ; has tried experiments but does not know how to act.
+The medium often exhibits idiosyncracles which the controllingspirit does not understand ; has tried experiments but does not know how to act.
 A band of spirits is then formed.
 This is constantly taking place in your midst.
-All workers, all persons great in any one direction-politicians, lawyers, reformers, teachits, etc., have a certain band of spirits surrounding them.
-They avail thomselves of the organization of workers to impress their truths upon the world.
+All workers, all persons great in any one direction-politicians, lawyers, reformers, teachers, etc., have a certain band of spirits surrounding them.
+They avail themselves of the organization of workers to impress their truths upon the world.